sjgknight/tonic-filtering/source/pages/01-introduction.md

 Here we are particularly interested in the further questions:

 * What is human research?
-* What is the scope of \'quality assurance\' activities and their level of ethics oversight particularly with respect to use of AI and in educational contexts
+* When is research involving 'AI' human research?
-* When is research involving \'AI\' human research?
+* What are the distinctive features of research in education, especially where it involves use of AI?

 ### What is human research?